ddd-crew/free-ddd-learning-resources/README.md

 ## DDD Introductions and Fundamentals

-These resources are typicall aimed at beginners providing an overview of DDD as a whole and how the individual concepts fit together.
+These resources are typically aimed at beginners providing an overview of DDD as a whole and how the individual concepts fit together.

 ### EBooks